mtlynch/mtlynch.io/content/posts/budget-nas/index.md

 I decided against the SLOG disk because I'm limited by ports and drive bays.
 Adding a SLOG disk meant either forfeiting my only PCI slot or one of my six drive bays.
 I'd rather leave myself room to expand capacity later.
 If I were building a rack-mounted server with 16 drive bays, I definitely would have reserved one for a SLOG disk, but it didn't seem worth it in my build.

 Most of my disk operations on this server will be over the network.
-I suspected that my network would be the bottleneck rather than disk write speed.
+I suspected that my network would be the dominant bottleneck.

 ## Parts list